ErikDB87/tado-manual-control/README.md

 * libtado (https://libtado.readthedocs.io/en/latest/) - This is the library I ended up using, although I did need to fix something (see above).

 I'm sure both libraries have value, and both deserve being honored.

+## Possible enhancements
+I haven't done a lot of alpha testing, so any suggestions are welcome!